digital-wellbeing/platform-study-rr/README.md

 # Relationships Between Health and Logged Video Game Play Across Platforms

+This repo documents the data and analysis code for our project on the relationship between video game play and wellbeing.
+It has four main components:
+- generating simulated data to illustrate our preregistered analyses
+- documenting the data and creating a vodebook
+- preprocessing the data for analysis
-This repo is structured to match our programmatic registered report.
+- data analysis for three outputs, structured to match our programmatic registered report.

+To reproduce the project in its entirety, run `quarto render --profile internal` (for lab members), or `quarto render --profile external` (for non-lab members).
+More details are provided below.

 ## Scripts

 The first script generates a series of 8 simulated data tables, overviewed in `codebook.xlsx`.
-Generating the synthetic data is only possible by **internal** users, but the code is available in `0_generateSyntheticData.qmd`.
+Generating the simulated  data is only possible by **internal** users, but the code is available in `0_generateSyntheticData.qmd`.
 The remaining scripts can be run by **external** users.

 These data tables are generated in the following scripts: